mayank1101/mayank1101.github.io/_posts/2025-12-15-pytorch-foundation-part1.md

 ## Introduction: Why PyTorch?

-If you work with modern deep learning—especially NLP, vision, or generative AI—you will almost certainly encounter **PyTorch**.
+If you work with modern deep learning, especially NLP, vision, or generative AI, you will almost certainly encounter **PyTorch**.

 Over the past few years, PyTorch has become the *default* framework for AI research and is rapidly becoming just as important in production systems.
 But this dominance didn’t happen by accident.